fleshofcat/pyqt_rest_client/README.md

         print(found_pets)
     ```

-1. Set base url and call the slot
+1. Set the base url and call the slot

     ``` python
     # usage_example/main.py
+    from pyqt_rest_client import async_task, login
+    from PyQt5.QtCore import QTimer

     def main():
         ...

-        # Username & secret will be used to calculate and set Authentication header
+        # Username & secret used to calculate and set a custom Authentication header
         # For servers that allow some endpoints to work without authentication,
         # such as the petstore.swagger.io, this will be enough
         login("https://petstore.swagger.io/v2/", username="", secret="")